Charter of Governance

 Our Charter of Board of Directors Governance outlines the specific roles and duties of the Company's Directors.

 It is the responsibility of the Board of Directors to diligently oversee the direction and management of the Company while adhering to the highest ethical standards.
 Specific responsibilities are as follows:

 Strategic Planning & Budgets

-- Meet at least annually in a strategy session to review and adopt the Company's strategic business plan.
+- Meet in a strategy session to review and adopt the Company's strategic business plan.

 - Review and adopt the Company's corporate objectives, financial plans and budgets.

 - Review corporate performance against strategic plans, corporate objectives, financial plans and budgets.